Kwasniok/Codex/Application Layer/readme.txt

 		References to other functions (or classes) can be written via a '@see' tag.
 This is recommended for functions (or classes) depending on ther functions (or classes) or complement an other function (e.g. a setter references the getter).

+Other conventions:

+	The code layout follows (almost) the K&R-style with some variations from Bjarne Stroustrup - including the special intendation of curly brackets.